Configuration Files Overview

 Table 1: Configuration File Terms

-Current committed configuration of a switch.
+Current committed configuration of a device.

 Working copy of the configuration that allows users to make configurational changes without causing any operational changes until this copy is committed.